roshannoronha/entomorrow.github.io/README.md

-#  EnTomorrow Website Revision
+#  EnTomorrow Website
-Revise a website for EnTomorrow which researches optimal methods of growing edible insect species.
+A website for EnTomorrow which researches optimal methods of growing edible insect species.

 ### What we used
 HTML, CSS, SCSS, javaScript